arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 - [**ArduinoModbus**](https://github.com/arduino-libraries/ArduinoModbus)
 - [**ArduinoRS485**](https://github.com/arduino-libraries/ArduinoRS485)

-You can easily install them through the Library Manager in the Arduino IDE.
-The Library manager can be accessed using the **"ctrl + shift+ i"** shortcut, by going to **Tools > Manage Libraries...**, or by navigating the left panel of the Arduino IDE and selecting the third option from the top.
+You can easily install the libraries through the Library Manager of the Arduino IDE.
+The IDE's Library manager can be accessed using the **ctrl+shif+i** shortcut, by navigating to **Tools > Manage Libraries...**, or by navigating to the IDE's left panel and selecting the Library Manager icon (third option from the top).

-These two libraries are required for properly working Modbus TCP communication, as the [**ArduinoModbus**](https://github.com/arduino-libraries/ArduinoModbus) library depends on the [**ArduinoRS485**](https://github.com/arduino-libraries/ArduinoRS485) library.

 ### Connecting the Opta™ Over Ethernet LAN

 Set up the connection by attaching the Ethernet LAN (RJ-45) cable to both devices using the `ETH RJ45` port.
-The following image provides a connection diagram for both devices:
+The image below shows how to connect both devices:

 ![Connecting two Opta™ devices via Ethernet cable with RJ45 connector](assets/opta-modbus-connection.png)

-The setup in the diagram includes an optional Ethernet switch that connects and monitors both Opta™ devices using the Arduino IDE.
-This configuration with the Ethernet switch can be used for this tutorial, and it can be expanded to include other devices that support Modbus TCP.
+The setup in the image above includes an optional Ethernet switch that connects and monitors both Opta™ devices using the Arduino IDE.
+This configuration with the Ethernet switch can be used for this tutorial, but it can also be expanded to include other devices that support Modbus TCP.

 ### Code Overview